Learning Task-Agnostic Motifs to Capture the Continuous Nature of Animal Behavior: Experiments

-As described in Sec.~\ref{sec:discrete_version}, we then learn a set of latent skills and use them to construct the task-specific policy $\pi(a|s,t)$ for each task $t \in \{1, ..., 9\}$.
-We assume a total of 64 skills and learn the 64 $\phi$ vectors.
-Visualizations of the raw features for these skills are shown in the Appendix. \ref{sec:app_gridworld}.
-Using the learned skills, we recover the policy and further infer the reward function used by the agent, as described in Sec.~\ref{sec:rewardrecovery}, with the form: $r(s,a,t) = \phi(s,a)^\top w(t)$.
-This recovered reward (Fig.~\ref{fig:exp1}C, right) closely matches the ground truth, achieving a Pearson correlation coefficient of 0.96, indicating that the learned skills are sufficient for accurately reconstructing the reward function from behavior data.
+As described in Sec.~\ref{sec:discrete_version}, we learn a set of latent motifs and use them to construct the task-specific policy $\pi(a|s,t)$.
+Because the computational complexity only scales linearly with the number of motifs, to cover the motif space as much as possible, we select a large number for motif dimension $d=64$.
+(See Appendix~\ref{app:ablation_motif_dimension} for discussions of motif dimensions.)
+Visualizations of these motifs are shown in the Appendix~\ref{sec:app_gridworld}.
+Using the learned motifs, we recover the policy and further infer the reward function, as described in Sec.~\ref{sec:rewardrecovery}, with the form: $r(s,a,t) = \phi(s,a)^\top w(t)$.
+This recovered reward (Fig.~\ref{fig:exp1}C, right) closely matches the ground truth, achieving a Pearson correlation coefficient of 0.96, indicating that the learned motifs are sufficient for accurately reconstructing the reward function from behavior data.

-To better interpret the learned skills and their role in reward composition, we apply principal component analysis (PCA) to the $\phi$ matrix and find that only 8 principal components capture most of the variance (Fig.~\ref{fig:exp1}B).
-Therefore, we visualize the top 8 PC skills and their corresponding task-specific coefficients $w(t)$ in Fig.~\ref{fig:exp1}D, treating them as basis vectors spanning the skill space.

-The PC skills exhibit interpretable patterns.
-For instance, in skill 0, $(s,a)$ pairs leading to the bottom-left grid have strong positive values, while those leading to the middle-right grid have strong negative values.
-This skill corresponds to moving away from the middle-right grid toward the bottom-left.
-Examining the $w$ matrix, we see that skill 1 has a strong positive weight for task 8, consistent with the goal of moving toward the bottom-right corner in that task.
-In contrast, skill 0 contributes negatively to task 8, as it promotes movement toward the bottom-left and away from the goal.
-Similar interpretations can be made for other skills and tasks.
+To better interpret the learned motifs and their role in reward composition, we apply principal component analysis (PCA) to the $\phi$ matrix and find that only 8 principal components capture most of the variance (Fig.~\ref{fig:exp1}B).
+These components are basis vectors spanning the motif space.
+To check if they exhibit interpretable patterns, we visualize the top 8 PC motifs and their corresponding task-specific coefficients $w(t)$ in Fig.~\ref{fig:exp1}D. For instance, in motif 0, $(s,a)$ pairs leading to the bottom-left grid have strong positive values, while those leading to the middle-right grid have strong negative values.
+This motif corresponds to moving away from the middle-right grid toward the bottom-left.
+Accordingly, we observe at Column 0 in $w$ a high value at Row 6 and a low value at Row 5, suggesting that Task 6 requires this motif to construct its reward function.
+Similar interpretations can be made for other motifs and tasks.
+Therefore, the learned motifs are effectively deployed to recover reward functions.

-Overall, in this gridworld example, we successfully recover reward functions from behavior trajectories, and importantly, the learned $\phi$ and $w$ are both interpretable and aligned with task goals.